 "Oh, no," I said.
 "Not writing."
-I almost saw him frown at this, but he didn't, because he never frowned.
+I sensed disappointment, though it's hard to say why since he was still smiling his usual smile.
 "I'm going to college next year," I added.

 "Good," he said, nodding.
 "That's good.
 You'll learn wonderful things there.
-You can do anything at your age - and I still believe I can do anything at mine."
-He didn't wear a sad and reminiscent smile, but his regular smile, like a cartoon character who never changes his clothes.
-He looked forward, nodding some more.
-I thought his head might bobble off.
+You can do anything at your age-and I still believe I can do anything at mine."
+He nodded his head with so much enthusiasm that I thought it might bobble off.
 "It's all a matter of enough time," he added, "and you have yet to worry about that."

 But I did, in a way, have to worry about that.
 I was hardly eighteen, but before long it would be impossible to claim that I was a child.
 This summer was a strange no-man's land, and I was trying my best not to consider the before and after that so conspicuously surrounded me.

-Just then, a girl and her mother entered the Visitor's Center beaming.
-James jumped up.
-"Well, hello!" he said.
+Just then, a beaming girl and her mother entered the Visitor's Center.
+"Well, hello!"
+James said, jumping up as I mustered what I could of a smile.